List of people who have walked across Australia

 Walkers who choose to cross Australia can follow the National Highway for large sections of their journey.
 Those who have successfully completed their walks across the continent have typically taken times of 365 to 897 days to do so.
 The traversed distances are typically around 14300 km to 17000 km depending on the route taken.

-Only seven people are known to have completed such walks alone, passing through all mainland states and territories, without a support vehicle.
-These include Aidan de Brune, Nobby Young, Colin Ricketts, Andrew 'Cad' Cadigan, Scott Loxley, Mike Pauly, and Terra Roam.
+Only eight people are known to have completed such walks alone, passing through all mainland states and territories, without a support vehicle.
+These include Aidan de Brune, Nobby Young, Colin Ricketts, Andrew 'Cad' Cadigan, Scott Loxley, Mike Pauly, Terra Roam.

 Completed journeys

 The names of the individuals who have walked across Australia have been listed below.
 Sources for data contained within this table have been listed within the body of the article, or, where not readily available, directly from the individual concerned.
+Although listed below, Burke, Wills and King rode horses for a large part of their journey.
+They are credited as the first English/Irish explorers to cross the continent.

+John McDouall Stuart also crossed the continent from Adelaide to the north coast at Stuart Point, 100 km east of today's Darwin.
+His exploration provided a route for the overland telegraph enabling faster communication with the northern coast.